lpsienes/color_reproducibility_for_smartphones/README.md

 ![image (2)](https://user-images.githubusercontent.com/102466458/160293696-27c1b33d-35d0-4a08-823e-1acd7b894274.jpg)

 <p align="justify">This repository shows the algorithm and methodology implemented on the scientific article:[*Titulo*]().
-Python® programming language was used to develop this algorithm.
+Python® programming language was used in order to develop this algorithm.
 Its main purpose is to fit the differences between the RGB measurements of a device with their counterpart RGB referenced color gamut system.</p>

 - [Getting Started](Getting-Started)
 - [Estructure of the program](#Estructure-of-the-program)